utsav82/email-classi/README.md

 # Email Classifier Web Application

-This project is a web application that allows users to log in using Google OAuth, fetch their last X emails from Gmail, and classify them into different categories using OpenAI's GPT model.
+This project is a web application that allows users to log in using Google OAuth, fetch their last X emails from Gmail, and classify them into different categories using Gemini's GPT model.
 The application is built using Next.js for the frontend and backend API routes.

 ## Features

 - **User Authentication**: Users can log in using Google OAuth.
 - **Fetch Emails**: Fetch the user's emails from Gmail using the Gmail API.
-- **Classify Emails**: Use OpenAI GPT-4 to classify emails into important, promotional, social, marketing, spam, or general categories.
+- **Classify Emails**: Use Gemini to classify emails into important, promotional, social, marketing, spam, or general categories.
-- **User Interface**: Simple UI to enter OpenAI API key and number of emails to fetch, and to display classified emails.
+- **User Interface**: Simple UI to enter Gemini API key and number of emails to fetch, and to display classified emails.

 ## Technologies Used

 - **Frontend**: Next.js, Tailwind CSS, React
 - **Backend**: Next.js API Routes
 - **Authentication**: Google OAuth 2.0
-- **APIs**: Gmail API, OpenAI API
+- **APIs**: Gmail API, Gemini API

 ## Setup and Installation